joomengine/jcb-documentation/059-Adding-none-database-fields-to-an-admin-view.md

 **[00:01:16](https://www.youtube.com/watch?v=6OTRDIgxgq0&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h01m16s)**

-Another common use case is when a field’s values are used to **populate or update another table**.
+Another common use case is when a field's values are used to **populate or update another table**.
 In this setup:

 * The **None DB** field collects user input.
 * On save, your script writes that data into another table.